A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Nominal Sets and Presheaves: A Taxonomy

-Let us mention that in contrast to the other categories of inter\-sec\-tion-preserving presheaves considered to far, the category \(\PShpb \Inc \simeq \Suppset\) is \emph{not} a (Grothendieck) topos~\cite{w23}, but only a \emph{quasitopos}, meaning that its subobject classifier is defined with respect to \emph{strong} (rather than arbitrary) monomorphisms.
-We can still fit it into the sheaf picture, however, as a category of \emph{separated objects} in a sheaf topos, which is always a quasitopos~\cite{bp91}.
-In the following, let $\mathcal{O}$ be the coverage on $\Inc$ whose covers of $A \in \Inc$ are finite families $K = (\iota_i \colon A \subseteq B_i)_{i \in F}$ such that $A = \bigcap_{i \in F} B_i$.
-Recall from \Cref{ex:cov-I} that $I_{\Inc}$ is the coverage with singleton inclusions as covers.
+In contrast to the other categories of inter\-sec\-tion-preserving presheaves considered to far, the category \(\PShpb \Inc \simeq \Suppset\) is \emph{not} a (Grothendieck) topos~\cite{w23}, but merely a \emph{quasitopos}, meaning that its subobject classifier is defined with respect to \emph{strong} (rather than arbitrary) monomorphisms.
+However, it still fits into the sheaf picture as a category of \emph{separated objects} in a sheaf topos, which is always a quasitopos~\cite{bp91}.